AdobeXD/plugin-samples/reference/selection.md

 <a name="selection+hasArtboards"></a>

 ### selection.hasArtboards : <code>boolean</code>
-True if the selection isn’t empty, and consists of one or more Artboards.
+True if the selection isn’t empty and consists of one or more Artboards.
 Never true at the same time as [hasArtwork](#selection+hasArtwork).

 **Kind**: instance property of [<code>selection</code>](#selection)
 **Read only**: true